DND-DRDC-RDDC/OS_PyCoMod/README.md

 ![image](https://user-images.githubusercontent.com/86741975/126204950-020d616b-22a4-45b7-94fd-88c2fcbd1108.png)

 Sometimes we want a parameter to change to specific values at specific times, in other words, a step function.
-This is possible to implement as a SIRplus equation, but it is not trivial.
-For this purpose, SIRplus includes an equation sub-class called *step*.
-For example, we might want to increase or decrease the transmission rate at certain times, reflecting specific measures coming into and out of force.
+It is possible to implement a step function as a SIRplus equation, but this is not trivial.
+As this is is a common requirement in modelling and simulation, SIRplus provides a built-in equation sub-class called *step*.
+For example, we can change the *mod_sir* model such that the transmission rate increases and decreases at certain times, reflecting specific measures coming into and out of force.

 ```Python
 self.b = sp.step([0.2, 0.13, 0.2], [0, 7, 21])
 ```

-This step equation will produce an initial transmission rate of 0.2, reduce this to 0.13 at time 7 for a period of two weeks, after which it returns to 0.2.
+When initializing the SIRplus *step* object, we provide a list of values and a corresponding list of times.
+In this case, the transmission rate is initially 0.2 at time 0, it then reduces to to 0.13 on day 7 for a period of two weeks, after which it returns to 0.2.
 Note that the default time unit in SIRplus is 1 day.

 ![image](https://user-images.githubusercontent.com/86741975/126210132-60da1f39-f562-494c-8282-a25a3783157e.png)

-In the above examples, the numerical constants used to define *b* could be replaced with SIRplus parameters which would then register them as model inputs allowing them to be adjusted via an initialization dictionary or initialization file.
+In the above examples, the numerical constants used to define *b* could be replaced with SIRplus parameters which would register them as model inputs allowing them to be adjusted via an initialization dictionary or initialization file.
 This is the advantage of using parameters rather than literals in a model.

 In the case of the *step* function, we need two vectors, and SIRplus parameters support vector inputs.
 So we can create a parameter *b_v* for the values of the transmission rate, and a parameter *b_t* for the times at which they will be applied.